alexanderswift/public-gigacom/testing_and_final_thoughts.md

 #### Layer 2/3 iPerf3 testing summary 📈:

-When both hosts are in the same vlan the hosts boadcast and then communicated directly with each outher and the results show 930 Mbits/sec switched and when I route via the firewall using multiple threads the max is about 790 Mbits/sec.
+When both hosts are in the same vlan the hosts boadcast and then communicated directly with each outher and the results show.

+✅ 940Mbps for switched and routed traffic and although this isn't 1000Mbps it is correct, more on that below.

+❌ 790 Mbps for multiple streams and as low as 370Mbps for a single stream when traffic is routed via the firewall.

-That doesn't mean I can't get 1Gbps from my connection it means a single host with a few threads including the TCP overhead  used in my tests has a limit of about 930 Mbits/sec.
+This doesn't mean I can't get 1Gbps from my Internet connection it means a single host with a few threads including the TCP overhead  used in my tests has a limit of about 940 Mbits/sec.

+~~~~
 Here are some useful notes from others on tuning pfSense for 1Gbps and what was observed on pfSense/APU2 firewalls:

-~~~~
 URL;S
 - https://teklager.se/en/knowledge-base/apu2-1-gigabit-throughput-pfsense/
 - https://teklager.se/en/pfsense-hardware/